Hi! I’m Alisha.

 When we have a tribe we have people to encourage us, share their experiences and give us advice.
 When learning how to effectively conceal carry we need that kind of support!
 I don’t want you do this alone.

 When things feel scary, seeing how other people are doing it can really help.
 The idea of riding a bike was really scary for my son.
 Seeing other kids in our neighborhood on their bikes showed him that it was possible and completely normal for kids to ride bikes.
-Even though he felt nervous, these examples gave him confidence.

 As women, we don’t really have examples of what conceal carry looks like day in and day out.
 We are all just left to figure it out in private on our own.
 Let’s create that community were we see that normal women just like us do this.
 Let’s open up this taboo topic and make it okay to talk and ask questions.
 Join the Pew Pew Mom community of women concealed carriers.